PDP–Laban (2021): Pacquiao's criticism against Duterte and the government

 On July 15, Pacquiao filed a Senate resolution for an investigation into the alleged missing ₱10.4 billion in SAP funds.

 On August 3, Pacquiao sought help from the Philippine National Police (PNP) to investigate and identify the perpetrator behind purported false information accusing him of misusing government funds allotted to a sport training center project in Sarangani.
 On August 5, Pacquiao released an 8-minute teaser video titled Ang Hiwaga sa Ayuda about the alleged anomaly of SAP distribution.

 On September 2, in an interview on News5's Diretsahan, Pacquiao slammed Duterte for defending his allies, who had created anomalies within the government.
 On September 13, following Harry Roque's outburst to doctors during the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF) meeting few days prior, Pacquiao criticized the government for a "mismanaged" response to the COVID-19 pandemic and called on them to focus on mass vaccination in order to minimize the number of deaths and hospitalizations.
 The Malacañang Palace responded to Pacquiao's statement by saying that he was just "politicking."

 COMELEC 2022 ruling

 On May 6, 2022, the COMELEC declared the PDP–Laban Cusi faction as the legitimate members of the party.

 Renaming of the Cusi-led PDP–Laban

 The PDP–Laban faction led by Alfonso Cusi dropped the "Laban" from its name and became known as the Partido Demokratiko Pilipino.
 Nevertheless, Koko Pimentel insist that he is still a member of the original PDP–Laban.

 Supreme Court ruling

-The Supreme Court affirmed the Cusi faction as the legitimate PDP-Laban in July 8, 2025.
+The Supreme Court affirmed the Cusi faction as the legitimate PDP-Laban on July 8, 2025.